ahmednader2019/MVC_CRUD_Project/README.md

 # MvcProject

-Simple Crud Application Using :
-ASP.NET MVC , SQL Server , LINQ , 3-Tier Architecture,Repository Design
-Pattern , Identity Server .
+Creating a basic CRUD application entails utilizing ASP.NET MVC, SQL Server, LINQ, and embracing a 3-Tier Architecture approach along with the Repository Design Pattern.
+Additionally, the application integrates Identity Server for enhanced authentication and authorization functionalities.